slatedocs/slate/source/includes/_endpoint-variable.md

 It is possible to add new subvariables to the array variable in question.
 To do so include the URL of another variable (currently existing on the dataset) on the payload with an empty tuple and such variable will be converted into a subvariable and added at the end.
-It is also possible to include only a subset subreferences objects for the variables whose attributes you want to modify.

 #### Values